What Is an SSL Certificate? Everything You Need to Know

 An SSL certificate is required in order to ensure the security of user data, prove website ownership, stop malicious people from making phony copies of the site, and increase user trust.
 SSL/TLS encryption can be used because of the public-private key combination enabled by an SSL certificate.

 SSL certificates are critical to ensuring that modern websites stay secure.
 They encrypt the communication between the client and the server, which helps protect data from being accessed by unauthorized users.
 SSL certificates provide website owners with a way to prove their identity and trustworthiness.
-They can be used to gain customer trust when it comes to handling sensitive information, such as banking or credit card details.
-Without an SSL certificate, customers would be less likely to feel safe providing their personal data to websites with which they are unfamiliar.

 How to Choose the Most Suitable SSL Certificate